Wolff Pack Family Collective

 All major credit and debit cards (Visa, Mastercard, Amex, Discover), Apple Pay, Google Pay, and Shop Pay.
 Checkout is handled by Shopify, your card details never touch our servers.

-If something's wrong with your guide, wrong scenario delivered, file won't open, content error, email us at hello@wolffpackco.com and we'll fix it or refund you.
+If something's wrong with your guide, wrong scenario delivered, file won't open, content error, email us at support@wolffpackco.com and we'll fix it or refund you.
+If we confirm a content error, we'll correct the guide and refund your purchase.
 Because the guide is delivered instantly as a digital download, we generally don't refund "I changed my mind" purchases after download, but if your situation is unusual, ask.
 See the full refund policy for details.

 Yes.
 At checkout, after you purchase the first guide, you'll see a discount code for the second partner guide.
 Just retake the questionnaire with your partner's employment situation and apply the code at checkout.